-Clinton County Electric Cooperative will again sponsor up to 12 area sophomores or juniors to attend Youth Day in Springfield to be held on March 31, 2020.
+Since COVID-19 prevented Youth Day and Youth Tour from happening in 2020 and 2021, Clinton County Electric Cooperative will again sponsor up to 12 area sophomores, juniors or SENIORS to attend Youth Day in Springfield to be held on March 29, 2022.
 This event is sponsored by the cooperative and the Association of Illinois Electric Cooperatives.
-Two students will be selected to go to Washington DC from June 19-26, 2020 for an all-expense paid tour.
+Two students will be selected to go to Washington, D.C. from June 17-24, 2022 for an all-expense paid trip.

 WHO MAY ENTER?

-Youth Day in Springfield and Youth Tour to Washington DC are open to high school sophomores and juniors whose primary residence is served by Clinton County Electric Cooperative members.
-(Children of Clinton County Electric Cooperative Board of Trustees or employees may attend at their own expense.)
+Youth Day in Springfield and Youth Tour to Washington, D.C. are open to high school sophomores, juniors or seniors whose primary residence is served by Clinton County Electric Cooperative members.
+Children of Clinton County Electric Cooperative Board of Trustees or employees may attend at their own expense.

-Up to 12 students will participate with more than 125 other youths from other Illinois electric cooperatives in Illinois Rural Electric Youth Day in Springfield set for March 31, 2020.
+Up to 12 students will participate with more than 125 students from other Illinois electric cooperatives in Illinois Rural Electric Youth Day in Springfield set for March 29, 2022.
 The day’s activities in Springfield will include touring the State Capitol complex, visiting with legislators and a luncheon.
-Transportation to Youth Day in Springfield will be provided by the Cooperative.
+Transportation to Youth Day in Springfield will be provided by CCEC.

-Of the 12 students attending Youth Day in Springfield, two will have the opportunity to participate in the Washington DC Youth Tour.
+Of the 12 students attending Youth Day in Springfield, two will have the opportunity to participate in the Washington, D.C.
+Youth Tour.
 The two local winners will join about 70 other Illinois students who are winners of similar contests sponsored by other Illinois electric cooperatives.
-They will travel on air-conditioned buses, leaving on June 19 and returning June 26.
-While in Washington DC, they will visit such attractions as the White House, U.S. Capitol, Smithsonian Institution, Arlington National Cemetery, Lincoln Monument and many other national monuments and places of interest.
+They will travel on air-conditioned buses, leaving on June 17 and returning June 24.
+While in Washington, they will visit such attractions as the White House, U.S. Capitol, Smithsonian Institution, Arlington National Cemetery, Lincoln Monument and many other national monuments and places of interest.

 A scholarship applicant is eligible for consideration in only one of the above two categories, and is eligible to apply through only one electric cooperative.
 The applicant must be a high school senior who is planning to enroll in a full-time (at least 12 hours) undergraduate course of study at an accredited two-year or four-year college, university, or vocational/technical school in the United States.

-The eighth, ninth, tenth, and eleventh scholarships will be awarded to a high school senior who will be enrolling full-time at a two-year Illinois community college.
+The tenth, eleventh, twelfth and thirteenth scholarships will be awarded to a high school senior who will be enrolling full-time at a two-year Illinois community college.
 Sons and daughters of electric cooperative members, employees and directors who reside in Illinois are eligible to apply.

 For full eligibility requirements, please see the “Thomas H. Moore IEC Memorial Scholarship Program Official Rules.”